Someblueman/brum-brum-tracker/README.md

-# brum-brum-tracker
+# Brum Brum Tracker

-## Project Guide: The "Brum Brum" Overhead Plane Tracker
+## A Real-Time Aircraft Tracker for Toddlers

-This document outlines the concept, technical strategy, and deployment steps for creating a personalized, web-based plane spotter for a toddler.
-The goal is to create a simple, engaging display that shows when an airplane is about to pass overhead, complete with a directional arrow, a picture of the plane, a sound notification, and fun flight data like height and speed.
+Brum Brum Tracker is a delightful web application designed to help young children spot airplanes flying overhead.
+When an aircraft approaches, the app displays a directional arrow, shows a real photo of the plane, announces it with fun sounds, and presents flight information in kid-friendly language.

 ### The Concept & High-Level Strategy